FreJons/TimeApp/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code for your purposes.

 ---

-**Note:** This readme provides a general overview of the code and its functionality.
-Please refer to the source code comments and implementation details for a comprehensive understanding.# TimeApp
-Android app that shows system time or ntp time.